vish-opatha/employee-tracker-cms/README.md

   3. If the user wants to add a new department relevant prompts are given and new roles also can be created when required.Prompts are given to enter details such as role title, salary and department.
   4. When the user wants to enter details of new employee prompts are given to enter name, role and manager's details if there is one.
   5. Once after each and every function if the database is queried, updated or new details are displayed in all three tables namely department, role and employee.
-  6. **Inquirer, MySql2 and Console.table** packages are used in the application.
   ## Application Quality Work Done
   1. Inquirer prompts are designed in a way that it links to each function that user wants to perform.
 User can select exit to close the application.
   ## Repository Quality Work Done